Piotr Bujnowicz

-Piotr Bujnowicz is a Polish-born, Golden Trailer awarded producer, and photographer.
+Piotr Bujnovich is a Polish-born, Golden Trailer awarded producer, and photographer.

 "Golden Duck" awarded producer and photographer, National Film School in Lodz graduate.
 Produced promotional materials, cinema trailers and television commercials for such partners as Monolith Films, Warner Bros. and HBO, to name a few.
 Author of visuals and still photography of the vast majority of latest big budget Polish films.
 Producer and Co-author of promotional campaigns for feature films by Andrzej Wajda, Krzysztof Zanussi, Juliusz Machulski, Jan Jakub Kolski, Agnieszka Holland, Jerzy Kawalerowicz, Wojciech Marczewski and Peter Greenaway.
 Owner of Fabryka Obrazu film promotion agency.
 In 2009, together with Szymon Lenkowski he formed Trailer and More, and started creating cinema movie trailers.
 In 2010 nominated for Golden Trailer Awards, for General Nil trailer.
 In 2011 his Little Rose trailer won the Golden Trailer Awards.
 National Film School in Łódź graduate.